bhisaac/5eFP/5eFP-SRD.md

 Range: 12
 Components: V, S
 Duration: Concentration, up to 1 minute
 You attempt to suppress strong emotions in a group of people.
-Each humanoid in a 20-­‐‑foot-­‐‑radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
-If a creature fails its saving throw, choose one of the following two effects.
+Each humanoid in a 4-square radius sphere centered on a point you choose within range must make a CHA check.
+If a creature fails its check, choose one of the following two effects.

 You can suppress any effect causing a target to be charmed or frightened.
 When this spell ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.

 Alternatively, you can make a target indifferent about creatures of your choice that it is hostile toward.
 This indifference ends if the target is attacked or harmed by a spell or if it witnesses any of its friends being harmed.
 When the spell ends, the creature becomes hostile again, unless the GM rules otherwise.

 #### Conjure Animal